VincentRyanArceo/VincentRyanArceo/README.md

 Welcome to my GitHub!

-I’m currently a student at Tech Elevator, where I’m on an exciting journey to become a Java full-stack web developer.
+I’m a former student at Tech Elevator, where I took an exciting journey to become a Java full-stack web developer.
 With a diverse background in real estate, dental assisting, and bar management, I’m bringing a unique perspective to the world of software development.
 My goal is to combine my technical education with my professional experiences to build innovative and impactful solutions.

-**What I’m Learning**
+**What I Learned**

 **Backend Development with Java:** Building scalable and robust systems using object-oriented programming.